Evacuation

 Local officials make decisions to evacuate before a storm makes landfall.
 Hurricanes are extremely unpredictable and can become much more dangerous in a matter of hours.
 It is not safe to wait.

 Should you choose to stay, please remember there are no shelters in Brazoria County.
-Also, please know emergency crews will be unable to assist you during the storm.
+Also, be aware that emergency crews will not be able to assist you during the storm.

 • State Highway 36